 Parents are surprised to see how much the process can give them direction.
 Hearing from others who have gone through this in the past as well as from those fierce parents currently trying to figure this out gives them clarity.
 They gradually get a better perspective on what’s working and how to break out of negative patterns.

-They learn about what approaches might work for them or their family member with a drinking or drug problem or addiction.
+They learn about what approaches might work for them or their family member.

 Yet so many parents put themselves last.
 They do not follow through on the help they need and deserve.

 These same parents would do back flips to help their child.
 They would.